 - How does the institution define its service to society role?
-What kind of specific activities are included (e.g. research and knowledge transfer, continuing education and service to community, etc.)? - How is the local community engaged in the research activities?
+What kind of specific activities are included?
+E.g. research and technology transfer, continuing education and service to community, etc. - What is the relationship between the institution's research and learning and teaching activities?